Structure without function is a corpse… function without structure is a ghost (Vogel and Wainwright, 1969).

 I have used quasi-static mechanical testing to examine the cartilage found in shark vertebral columns (Porter et al., 2006 and 2007).
 My research showed shark cartilage was comparable to some kinds of mammalian bone.

-My current research examines the dynamic non-linear viscoelastic properties (currently funded by the National Science Foundation).
+My current research examines the dynamic non-linear viscoelastic properties (Porter et al 2016).
 Linear mechanics deals with between cycle differences, whereas non-linear mechanics allows me to think about the mechanics of the vertebral columns taking place throughout a tail beat.

 This study examined body curvature from five shark species with varying total vertebral numbers.
 Body curvature, body shape, and vertebral morphology varied among species, and we found significant morphological links to body curvature in swimming animals performing routine turns.
 (Porter, Roque, and Long, 2009).